Fiodor333/Space-Lords/README.md

 "Space Lords" is a Little PyGame project.

 Control:
-  you can move by "W", "A", "S" and "D". you can strafe by "Q" and "E". you can use laser ray by clicking left mouse button to meteors.
+  You can move by "W", "A", "S" and "D".
+  You can strafe by "Q" and "E".
+  You can use laser ray by clicking left mouse button to meteors.